-Although the Republic of Croatia does not have a nuclear power plant on its territory, and consequently it is not obliged to report under each and every article of the Convention, in this report we shortly present, article-by-article, all the legislative and administrative measures which have been undertaken in connection with nuclear safety.
+Although the Republic of Croatia does not have a nuclear power plant on its territory, and consequently it is not obliged to report under each and every article of the Convention, in this report we shortly present, article-by-article, all the legislative and administrative measures which have been undertaken in connection with the safety of nuclear power plants.
 Long-term development plans of the Republic of Croatia include a nuclear power option and this is, among others, the reason that the modern nuclear infrastructure is in the process of setting up.
 However, as a state without a nuclear power plant, we have paid special attention to the provisions of the Convention dealing with legislation and emergency preparedness.

-This National Report contains updated information on matters covered in the first report from 1998, especially regarding legislative and regulatory framework.
-Also, the answers to the questions mostly about legislative and regulatory framework and emergency preparedness, which were raised during the last Review Meeting, are adequately included in the article by article report.
+This National Report contains updated information on matters covered in the second report from 2001, especially regarding legislative and regulatory framework.
+Also, the answers to the questions mostly about legislative and regulatory framework and emergency preparedness, which were raised during the last Review Meeting, are adequately included in the report.